 sudo dnf upgrade --refresh

-Additionally, for permission-related errors, verify that your user account has write access to the VS Code configuration directory:
+For permission-related errors, verify that your user account has proper ownership of the VS Code configuration directories:

 ls -la ~/.config/Code